 Banjo-Kazooie for the N64 is still incredibly fun to play.
 That said, Banjo-Kazooie Xbox 360 version is by far the definitive version of the game.

 To some, this may seem like sacrilege, but the great thing about this Banjo-Kazooie remaster is that it retains everything that made the original great, while adding a few new features, some of which help to make it that bit more palatable to those more used to modern games.

 What’s the difference between the original game and Banjo-Kazooie Xbox 360?

-- includes the previously removed “Stop ‘n’ Swop” feature, which also appears in Banjo-Tooie 360 version and enables you to unlock things in Banjo-Kazooie: Nuts & Bolts
+It features high-resolution textures and improved draw distance and includes the previously removed “Stop ‘n’ Swop” feature.
+This also appears in Banjo-Tooie 360 version and enables you to unlock things in Banjo-Kazooie: Nuts & Bolts.

-- has online leaderboards where you can compare your progress against your friends
+There are now online leaderboards where you can compare your progress against your friends.

-- removes the requirement to collect each world’s 100 musical notes in a single life or run
+Perhaps the most exciting change is the removal of the requirement to collect each world’s 100 musical notes in a single life or run.

 Beauty is in the eye of the beholder